-I mentioned on Twitter yesterday a long-closed bar and restaurant in Plattsburgh, New York, Brodi’s.
-That was in fact the spelling, not the more commonly encountered Brodie or Brody.
+Brodi’s was a bar and restaurant in Plattsburgh, New York, closed now for many years.
+That in fact was the spelling, not the more common form of Brodie or Brody.

-Using digitized news and other sources, I pieced its history pretty well.
-First though, how did I know about the place?
+Benefitting from digitized newspaper and other research, I’ve pieced together its history, as best I can.
+First, why write about Brodi’s?
 I grew up in Montreal, about 70 miles to the north over the international border.
-When I was in college, on some weekends we drove down to hear the music and drink a beer, as Brodi’s was known for its live bands.
-Even the jukebox was great as it was a golden era for rock and roll, so you couldn’t miss.
+When I was in college, on some weekends we drove down to Brodi’s to hear music and drink some beer.
+Brodi’s was known for live music.
+Even the recorded music was great as it was a golden era for rock and roll.
+You couldn’t miss.

-To get to Brodi’s from the centre of Plattsburgh you had to drive over a bridge, past Air Force barracks on South Peru Street.
-Brody’s was on McKinley Street and the area today is fully urbanized but at the time was quite sparse in buildings and amenities.
+To get to Brodi’s from the centre of Plattsburgh you had to drive over a bridge, then go past the Air Force barracks on South Peru Street.
+Brodi’s was on McKinley Street, an area that today is fully urbanized but then was sparse in buildings and amenities.

-Brodi’s was a hangout for airmen of Plattsburgh Air Force Base, a Strategic Air Command base for the “big birds”.
-Of course the war was on and there was a lot of activity in Plattsburgh.
+Brodi’s was a hangout for airmen from Plattsburgh Air Force Base, a Strategic Air Command base for the “Big Birds”.
+Of course the war was on, and there was a lot of activity in Plattsburgh.

-My early interest in beer was definitely kindled at Brodi’s.
-The reason simply was the different beer range one saw – brands like Genesee, Piel, Utica Club, Ballantine, Schaefer, Budweiser, Pabst – compared to what we had in Montreal.
-The curved neon beer signs made an impression as well.
+My early interest in beer was, I think, kindled at Brodi’s.
+The reason simply was the different brands there – Genesee, Piel’s, Utica Club, Ballantine, Schaefer, Budweiser, Pabst – compared to what we had in Montreal.
+The curved neon beer signs made an impression, as well.

 Brodi’s was originally owned by Mike and Beatrice Brodi, now deceased.
-It started as a ranch-style bar and steakhouse, outside the centre of Plattsburgh, with a later addition for dancing, which became the nucleus of the club.
+It started as a ranch-style bar and steakhouse outside the centre of Plattsburgh.
+Later, an addition was built for dancing, which became the nucleus of the club.

-According to this 1975 news report in the North Countryman of Elizabethtown, NY the founders sold Brodi’s in 1969 to two brothers in a band, Deane and Dale Tremblay.
-In turn they sold it in 1973, so the time I recall at Brodi’s was under their ownership.
-It makes sense as the music was particularly good and clearly it is their house band I recall.
+According to this 1975 report in the North Countryman of Elizabethtown, NY the founders sold Brodi’s in 1969 to two brothers in a band, Deane and Dale Tremblay.
+In turn, the Tremblays sold it in 1973, so the period I recall was under the brothers’ ownership.
+It makes sense as the music was particularly good and it must have been their house band I recall.

-Here is something I have no recollection of, but in retrospect may have helped to stimulate my interest in beer history.
-The North Countryman states that Dale Tremblay liked Genesee Beer and:
+Here is something I have no recollection of, but in retrospect may have helped stimulate my interest in beer history.
+The North Countryman stated that Dale Tremblay liked Genesee Beer and:

 While playing at Brodi’s, [Dale] and bass player Spencer Bosworth (also a staunch Genesee man) would often do important spoofs of the Genny ads.

-I must have seen these, and would have known the ads because Plattsburgh TV stations could be viewed in Montreal via aerial antennas and Rediffusion, an early form of cable.
+I must have seen those skits, and would have known the ads since Plattsburgh TV was viewable in Montreal via aerial antennas and Rediffusion, an early form of cable.

 It was a way of looking at beer differently, anyway.
-It’s funny the things you learn 50 years down the road.
+It’s funny the things you remember after 50 years.

-On Google Maps you can see well the geography and how we travelled there.
-Plattsburgh is between broad Lake Champlain (Vermont to the other side) and Interstate #87, which took us down from Montreal.
-The big airfield in the centre was the Air Force’s, and is now Plattsburgh International Airport.
+On Google Maps you can see the geography of Plattsburgh and how we travelled down from Montreal.
+Plattsburgh is between broad Lake Champlain (Vermont on the other side) and Interstate #87, which wended to our destination.
+The big Forces airfield is still visible in the centre, now Plattsburgh International Airport.

-The site of Brodi’s is now a dancing school.
+Where Brodi’s was is now a dance school.
 As far as I can tell, the buildings are original.
-I’ll elaborate in a future post.

 For a second part to this post, see here.